hedyhli/gtrending/README.md

     print(repo["fullname"])  # full name (user/repo) of each repo
 ```

-The above example will print all the trending Python projects
+The above example will fetch all the trending Python projects
-on GitHub, trending today, and print their full names.
+on GitHub trending today and print their full names.

 ## Requirements